DfX-NYUAD/Corblivar/README.md

 further examples can be found in exp/configs/.

 # Changelog

+## 1.5.0
+*April 2017: new feature: analysis and mitigation of thermal side-channel (TSC); further updates and fixes*
+- new feature described in more details above, in Sec 5)
+- added related three new binaries (src_aux): Correlation_TSC, Postprocessing_TSC, and Variation_TSC
+- various updates and fixes related to voltage assignment
+- minor updates logging and plotting

 ## 1.4.4
 *November 2016: updates related to HotSpot to 6.0; various other updates and fixes*